Greek man shoots two, takes hostages over layoff

-ATHENS (Reuters) - An unemployed man shot and wounded his former boss and one other worker and took another two hostage at a small factory in Greece in protest at losing his job, police said on Thursday.
+ATHENS (Reuters) - An unemployed Greek man shot and injured his former boss and one other worker and took another two hostage in protest at losing his job, police said on Thursday.

-He later released the hostages and turned himself over to police after officers surrounded the factory in northern Greece.

-Police said the man, a 61-year-old father of two who was laid off about seven months ago, did not harm his captives.
+Officers surrounded the small factory in northern Greece where the gunman, a 61-year-old father of two, was holding the workers hostage.
+Police said his captives had not been harmed.

 Greeks are growing increasingly desperate as public sector spending cuts, designed to save the country from a debilitating debt crisis, exacerbate a recession now in its fifth year.
 Rioters last month torched and looted buildings in Athens as Greece’s parliament approved austerity measures in order to secure an EU/IMF bailout.